causa-io/runtime-typescript-google/README.md

 ### NestJS health checks

-The `GoogleHealthcheckModule` is a ready-to-use module that includes the Spanner and Pub/Sub health checks.
-This module can be used if no other health check is needed in the application.
-Otherwise, you can combine the individual health checks into your own controller and module.
+This package provides 3 health check indicators that can be used with Causa's `HealthCheckModule`: `SpannerHealthIndicator`, `PubSubHealthIndicator`, and `FirestoreHealthIndicator`.

 ### Identity Platform Passport strategy